The stochastic sandpile model on complete graphs: The sandpile model(s) on complete graphs

 where we applied Equation~\eqref{eq:SR_complete_inc} in the third line.
 This shows that $c$ is SR by Theorem~\ref{thm:SR_complete_char}. \end{proof}

 Proposition~\ref{pro:SR_complete_inc} leads us to define the stochastic burning algorithm on the complete graph $K_n$.

 \begin{theorem} Let $c \in \Stablen$ be a stable configuration on $K_n$.
-Then $c$ is SR if, and only if, all vertices are burned in the stochastic burning algorithm, that is, Algorithm~\ref{algo:sto_burning} outputs $k=0$.\\ Moreover, the stochastic burning algorithm runs in log-linear $O\big(n \log(n)\big)$ time, and if $c$ is an ordered configuration (either decreasing or increasing), it runs in linear $O(n)$ time. \end{theorem}
+Then $c$ is SR if, and only if, all vertices are burned in the stochastic burning algorithm, that is, Algorithm~\ref{algo:sto_burning} outputs $k=0$.\\ Moreover, the stochastic burning algorithm runs in linear $O(n)$ time. \end{theorem}

 \begin{proof} The characterisation follows from Proposition~\ref{pro:SR_complete_inc} and the straightforward observation that $\binom{k}{2} - (k-1) = \binom{k-1}{2}$.
-For the complexity, we simply note that once the sorting is done in obtaining $\inc{c}$ (which has complexity $O\big(n \log(n)\big)$ in general), the algorithm itself requires only a linear number of calculations. \end{proof}
+For the complexity, we note that since the configuration $c$ is bounded above by $n$ (we have $c_i \leq n-1$ for all $i \in [n]$), sorting can be done in linear time using the $\mathrm{CountSort}$ algorithm (also known as \emph{sort by values}, see e.g.~\cite[proof of Proposition~13]{CLB_Baker}).
+In brief, this algorithm first computes an auxiliary array $a = (a_0, \dots, a_{n-1})$ where $a_j = \left\vert \{i \in [n]; c_i = j \} \right\vert$ for all $j$.
+This can be done straightforwardly in linear time by simply looping over $c$ and incrementing $a_{c_i}$ by one at each step.
+We then recover $\inc{c}$ from $a$ in linear time by looping over $a$ and appending $a_j$ times the value $j$ to $\inc{c}$ at each step (since $\sum a_j = n$ this is indeed linear).
+Finally, once the sorting is done, the algorithm itself requires only a linear number of calculations. \end{proof}

 \begin{remark} The stochastic burning algorithm only works in the complete graph case, where this high degree of symmetry allows us to reduce configurations to their non-decreasing rearrangements.
 A natural attempt at generalisation would be to successively burn maximal vertices.
 That is, we check the condition $c(A) \geq \big\vert E(G(A)) \big\vert$ (Condition~(iii) from Theorem~\ref{thm:SR_general}) for subsets $A$ obtained by successively burning vertices with the maximal number of grains.
 This however fails fairly obviously, since we can ``artificially'' inflate the number of grains at a given vertex $v$ by simply connecting an arbitrary number of new vertices to $v$ (these new vertices all have degree $1$).